mist303/RetrainedQwen3-8-FinGPT/README.md

 ## What This Project Is

-A personal portfolio project documenting the design and training of a multi-agentic financial AI system where each agent is a specialized LoRA adapter fine-tuned on [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) ecosystem datasets.
-The system runs entirely locally on a consumer laptop (mine) using [Unsloth](https://github.com/unslothai/unsloth) for 2× faster training.
+A personal portfolio project documenting the design and training of a multi-agent financial AI system where each agent is a specialized LoRA adapter fine-tuned on [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) ecosystem datasets.
+The system runs entirely locally on a consumer laptop using [Unsloth](https://github.com/unslothai/unsloth) for 2× faster training.

+The core idea: instead of one model that does everything poorly, route each financial query to the specialist adapter that was trained for exactly that task.

 ---

-## System Architecture (to be updated as I research more tools and architectures)
+## System Architecture

 ```
                         User Query